Nick Senzel Player Props: Reds vs. Cardinals

 Nick Senzel At The Plate

-- Senzel is batting .254 with six doubles, four home runs and 12 walks.
+- Senzel has six doubles, four home runs and 13 walks while batting .264.

-- In 11.8% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.
+- He has gone deep in four games this season (11.4%), leaving the park in 2.8% of his chances at the plate.

-- Senzel has driven home a run in 15 games this season (44.1%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on one occasion..
+- Senzel has driven in a run in 16 games this season (45.7%), including four games with more than one RBI (11.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.